-Background in Survey Methodology, Data Science, and Policy Analysis.
+Background in Data Science, Survey Methodology, and Policy Analysis.

 • Complex survey data analysis